mnot/I-D/http-proxy-problem/draft.md

 ability to have inform users of what's going on.

 Finally, it removes the opportunity for services provided by a proxy that the end user may wish to opt into.

-One example of many is when a remote village shares a proxy server to cache content, thereby helping to overcome the limitations of their Internet connection.
+For example, consider when a remote village shares a proxy server to cache content, thereby helping to overcome the limitations of their Internet connection.
 TLS-protected HTTP traffic cannot be cached by intermediaries, removing much of the benefit of the Web to what is arguably one of its most important target audiences.

-It is now becoming more common for a proxy to man-in-the-middle TLS connections (through a variety of means; e.g., installing a trusted CA in browsers, or buying a sub-root certificate), to gain access to the application message flows.
+It is now becoming more common for a proxy to man-in-the-middle TLS connections (see {{tls-mitm}} for an overview), to gain access to the application message flows.
 This represents a serious degradation in the trust infrastructure of the Web.